TuxInvader/focal-mainline-builder/README.md

 Launch the container with two volume mounts, one to the source code downloaded above, and the other for the deb packages to be copied into.

+*Binary debs*
 ```
 sudo docker run -ti -e kver=v5.12.1 -v /usr/local/src/cod/mainline:/home/source \
      -v /usr/local/src/cod/debs:/home/debs --rm tuxinvader/focal-mainline-builder:latest
 ```
+Go and make a nice cup-of-tea while your kernel is built.

-Or if you want to build a signed source package:
+If you want to build a signed source package, you need to also provide your GPG keyring:

+*Signed Source package*
 ```
 sudo docker run -ti -e kver=v5.12.1 -v /usr/local/src/cod/mainline:/home/source \
      -v /usr/local/src/cod/debs:/home/debs -v ~/.gnupg:/root/keys \
      --rm tuxinvader/focal-mainline-builder:latest --btype=source --sign=<SECRET_KEY_ID>
 ```

-Go and make a nice cup-of-tea while your kernel is built.
+### Notes

 Set the `kver` variable to the version of the kernel you want to build (from here: https://kernel.ubuntu.com/~kernel-ppa/mainline/?C=N;O=D)

-The built packages will be placed in the mounted volume at `/home/debs`, which is `/usr/local/src/cod/debs` if you've followed the example.
+The built packages or source files will be placed in the mounted volume at `/home/debs`, which is `/usr/local/src/cod/debs` if you've followed the example.

 The container will do an update in the source code repository when it runs, if the tree is already up-to-date then you can append `--update=no` to the